 In 1919, at the age of 29, Vaslav Nijinsky had a psychotic breakdown and was placed in a mental institution, never again able to live on his own.
 These Diaries cover the six weeks during that period.

 The Diaries, first published by Romola, Nijinsky’s widow, were censored in order to diminish the appearance of psychosis.
 This version is unexpurgated and is edited and introduced by Joan Acocella, former dance critic for The New Yorker.

 Though still flourishing in Russia, ballet had been in decline for more than half a century in Europe, and male classical dancing was all but dead as an art.
 To his audiences, Nijinsky was something utterly unforeseen, a miracle.

 Vaslav Nijinsky has an exceptional legacy; his dances are still performed today.
 These Diaries, however, add another dimension.
 As Acocella notes, they represent “the only sustained, on-the-spot (not retrospective) written account, by a major artist, of the experience of entering psychosis.”

 Even the most coherent parts of the Diary are intense and nonsensical.
 Nijinsky uses known words, however, his syntax, his meaning, his narrative are scrambled.
 Rhythm without meaning.

 This is the most wrenching thing about the Diary.
 He knows that something extraordinary is going on in his brain, but he does not know whether this means that he is God or that he is a madman, abandoned by God.

 Mental illness is such a shrowded, isolating thing.
 It might be acceptable to say “I suffer from such and such” but it is still impossible to actually show what that means, to act it out with an audience.
-Public display of mental illness is something most individuals – Van Gogh, Stephen Fry, John Clare, myself, are at great odds to avoid.
+Public display of mental illness is something many individuals – Van Gogh, Stephen Fry, John Clare, myself, are at great odds to avoid.